Pauingassi First Nation

 “Early on, that’s where we gathered and had big ceremonies,” Joe explains.

-With the signing of Treaty 5, Pauingassi and Little Grand Rapids members are recognized as a single community of the Little Grand Rapids First Nation Indian Band
+With the signing of an adhesion to Treaty 5, Pauingassi and Little Grand Rapids members are recognized as the Little Grand Rapids First Nation Indian Band

 Pauingassi First Nation is granted reserve status

 Pauingassi becomes a separate First Nation, near the site of the original village on Fishing Lake

 Naamiwan (Fair Wind) was an Anishinaabe healer and leader who was one of the first to be born at Pauingassi.
 Four generations later, his ancestors still live here.

 Anthropologist A. Irving Hallowell collected information about family histories that led him to believe that Anishinaabeg in this area had gradually moved here in the early 1800s.
 Another anthropologist, Jennifer Brown, has verified Hallowell’s evidence that Naamiwan’s father moved to the area in about 1815.

 Until the 1950s, the Waanabano and Boodaade were two most important ceremonies in Pauingassi.
 The Waanabano was the most common form of social dance in the Pauingassi area.
 The Boodaade was a dream dance that originated in Pauingassi.
 Naamiwan conducted both of these ceremonies until he died in 1943.
 His son Angus continued the ceremonies until the 1950s.

 “Fair Wind performed Midewiwin ceremonies.
 It’s a very powerful ceremony,” Joe shares.

 Every fall, Naamiwan would gather the community members together before the trappers left for their traplines.
 This ceremony would enable them to return home safely.